chiffa/BioFlow/dev_log.rst

         - DONE: add an implicit switch if there is a single element to analysis or multiple between explicitely multi-threaded and implicitely single-threaded

- - TODO: [FEATURE]: Factor out the structural analysis of the network properties to a location
+ - TODO: [FEATURE]: Factor out the structural analysis of the network properties to a module

  - TODO: [FEATURE]: Factor out the clustering analysis of the network to a different function in the knowledge/interactome analyses

- - TODO: [USABILITY] store a header of what was analyzed and where it was pulled from + env parameters in a text file in the beginning of a run.

  - TODO: [REFACTOR] re-align the command line interface onto the example of an analysis pipeline